SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/infrequent-tier-dashboard-support.md

   <meta name="robots" content="noindex" />
 </head>

-Previously, dashboards were only supported in Sumo Logic's Continuous data tier.
-This support enables you to also set up dashboard panels to include data from the Infrequent Tier.
+Previously, dashboards were only supported in our Continuous data tier.
+With this update, you can set up dashboard panels to include data from the Infrequent Tier.

 ## Sample queries